What is share of shelf? How to measure and improve it

 In a cluttered retail environment, products compete for attention before they compete for wallets.
 The more space you command, the higher your chance of being seen, picked, and purchased.

-Here’s what a strong SOS can unlock:
+A strong SOS can unlock:

 - Higher brand recall and awareness